yduf/yduf.github.io/_posts/2022-08-29-3dprinter-calibration.md

 ## Wall ordering

 - [Why your 3d printed stuff doesn't fit together and how to fix it!](https://www.youtube.com/watch?v=yzPqBt2SrcE) - if interior wall is printed first, it will push away the external wall.

+## Clearance & Tolerance

+## Corner

+FDM does not make perfect corner

+- pressure advance may help